Skip to content

 • A variety of Arab cultural workshops including Arabic calligraphy, Arab fashion, arts and cultural traditions.

-Contact us for further information and prices.
+Contact English as an Additional Language (EAL) for further information and prices.

 Continuing Professional Development (CPD)